jsnicholson/Procedural-Terrain/README.md

 ## Current Features
 Scalable in chunks
-  -Vertexes per chunk
+- Vertexes per chunk
-  -Number of chunks
+- Number of chunks

 Fully customisable noise
-  -Using layered perlin with octaves
+- Using layered perlin with octaves

-Customisable falloff-map for creating islands -Currently using circular and square falloff
+Customisable falloff-map for creating islands
+- Currently using circular and square falloff

 Lowpoly artstyle with uniform lighting and colour across each face